rparini/cxroots/docs_src/index.rst

 -  *f(z)* has no roots or poles on *C*
 -  *f(z)* is analytic in the interior of *C*

-The implementation is primarily based on [KB]_ and evaluates contour integrals involving *f(z)* and its derivative *f'(z)* to determine the roots.
-If *f'(z)* is not provided then it is approximated using a finite difference method.
-The roots are further refined using Newton-Raphson if *f'(z)* is given or Muller's method if not.
+The implementation is primarily based on [KB]_ and evaluates contour integrals involving *f(z)* and its derivative *f'(z)* to approximate the roots.
+Then iterative methods, such as Newton-Raphson or Muller's method are used to refine the roots.
+If *f'(z)* is not provided then it is approximated.
+See the :ref:`theory:theory` page for a more detailed explanation.

 .. code:: python